 That’s “a bit” more than Google’s recommended maximum of 5 seconds over a 3G connection.

-This gets even more disturbing if you consider that a one second delay in mobile page load time decreases conversions by up 20%.
+This gets even more disturbing if you consider that a one-second delay in mobile page load time decreases conversions by 20%.

-This discrepancy is important to keep in mind, especially if the majority of your traffic comes from “faster” regions.
+This discrepancy is important to remember, especially if most of your traffic comes from “faster” regions.